aclao89/NBA_ShotChart/README.md

 The top (second) layer is a scatterplot of the shot locations.
 Once these two overlap, we can visually see those shots as dots over a half court.
 Example shown with Stephen Curry's shots from the 2021-2022 season (for demo purposes - not finished)

 ![raw_curry](https://github.com/aclao89/NBA_ShotChart/blob/main/curry_21_22_reg_raw.png)

+### Other uses of the shotchart

+#### Defense:
+On the contrary, opposing teams can use a shot chart to find players' sweet spots and formulate a plan to deny the ball to certain players.
+This information is priceless in the hands of a coach who has the right defensive players.

+#### Player Development:
+While a shot chart is meant to be used to highlight strengths, it also pinpoints some of the holes in a player’s game.
+You see the same amount of bad and good from a shot chart, and this can be a point of emphasis and learning during player development.